How Entrepreneurs Succeed: An Idea Is Not a Business

 • Do we keep going?

 Not many personal projects make it past the second battery either, at least in my limited experience.
-That’s why if you ever find someone to team up with that can repeatedly pass this test, you should make every effort to work together.
+That’s why if you ever find someone to team up with who can repeatedly pass this test, you should make every effort to work together.
 You have found something magical.

-The idea may still fail, but with a partner and additional support you can make several runs at it until you find a formula for the product or service that can launch and take a team of people with it.
-It’s an awesome rocket when you can get on it.
-In my case, there have been a lot of distractions that might not have made it out of stage one had I really assessed my commitment or financial ability to go without income until an angel investor was found.
-And even then, the startup money is primarily going to companies that are already shipping and showing growth and if not profit then a trajectory towards the black.
+In my case, there have been a lot of distractions that might not have made it out of stage one had I assessed my commitment or financial ability to go without income until an angel investor was found.
+Even then, the startup money is primarily going to companies that are already shipping and showing cash flow.
+If not profit, a startup has to demonstrate a trajectory toward high growth.
 It’s the red that will kill ya, and quick.

-As Steve Jobs said to Rupert Murdock about Fox News, “You are either a creator or a destroyer.”
-Let’s put ourselves in the first category, shall we?
+As Steve Jobs said to Rupert Murdock about Fox News,

 John McElhenney — let’s connect online